Birth

 Explanation cesarean section

 Cesarean section – in which the baby is surgically removed from the uterus – has become an indispensable part of obstetrics.
 In Switzerland, around one in three children is born by Caesarean section.
+A distinction is made between primary and secondary cesarean sections.

 Primary and secondary cesarean section

 Primary cesarean section is planned and performed before the birth has started naturally.
-Indications for this may be an impossible position of the
+Indications for this may be an impossible position of the child or already known medical reasons.
+Secondary cesarean section, on the other hand, is necessary due to complications that may arise during birth.

 Nowadays, cesarean section is sometimes deliberately preferred to spontaneous delivery.
 For fear of the unknown labor pain or possible perineal injuries under a natural birth, the cesarean section is considered the «lesser evil,» so to speak, and is perceived as more predictable.
 On the other hand, to believe that a cesarean section is completely risk-free would be a fallacy.
 A cesarean section is a surgical procedure performed under regional or general anesthesia, and the pain afterwards should not be underestimated.